superkisa/obsidian/Computer Vision/E12 KL divergence. Relation to crossentropy/KL divergence. Relation to crossentropy.md

 KL divergence is an asymmetric divergence metric.
 Asymmetric means that given a probability distribution P and a probability distribution Q, the divergence between P and Q will not be the same as Q and P.

-KL divergence is defined as the number of bits required to convert one distribution into another.
+KL divergence is defined as the **number of bits required to convert one distribution into another**.
 The lower bound value is zero and is achieved when the distributions under observation are identical.

 It is often denoted with the following notation: